brisbanemakerspace/bms-wiki/policies/fees.md

 * Must be currently studying full time or hold a concession card

 ## Late / No Show Fee
-Unfortunately due to repeated no shows and members being significantly late to booked appointments, we've had to implement a late fee.
-This late fee applies to all members, or people who've applied for membership.
-This policy applies to all bookings made for time with a BMS volunteer and does not include tool bookings (like for using the laser cutter).
+Unfortunately due to repeated no shows and members being late to appointments, we've had to implement a late fee.
+This fee applies to all bookings made for time with a BMS volunteer and does not include tool bookings (like for using the laser cutter).

 **If you:**
 * do not show up for a booked appointment
 * are more than 10 minutes late to a booked appointment
-* give less than 12 hours notice to cancel a booked appointment
+* give less than 12 hours notice to cancel a booked appointment (without a good reason)

 We will charge your payment method on file a no show fee.
 This fee depends on your membership plan:

 Maker Lite: **$20**
-Maker Plus: **$30**
 Other Plans: **$40**

 ## Lost Card Fee